-Total revenue decreased by \$10,951 due mainly to an increase in insurance claims.
-Total expenses decreased by \$72,793 in part due to decreases in administration and maintenance and operating expenses.
+Total revenue increased by \$14,988 primarily as a result of more units rented out in 2021 that were being remodeled in 2020.
+Total expenses increased by \$32,925 in part due to increases in administration and maintenance expenses.

 Capital Assets and Debt Administration